Choosing a gap year agency

 So if an agency is Year Out Group registered, you are guaranteed some peace of mind if the company hits financial trouble.

 Fortunately, they were a member of Year Out Group and held an ABTA bond, allowing people who had booked with them to claim their money back.
-So be sure the agency has the correct financial safeguards in place before booking a placement.
+So make sure the agency has the correct financial safeguards in place before booking a placement.

 Booking a placement with an agency should mean there is 24 hour support if you run into any difficulties whilst abroad.